gerardpslowey/python_command_line_programmes/README.md

 - In your linux application folder you should find a programme called 'Terminal'.
     ○ Click on the icon to launch the terminal.

-- Next type the following command verbatim or copy and paste it into the terminal:
+- Next enter the following command verbatim or copy and paste it into the terminal:

     ############################
         python3 myshell.py